 Thus, it is possible for the Christian to say the following:

 Sociologist Talcott Parsons spoke of the birth of new generations of children as a "recurrent barbarian invasion."
 He said that was because human infants do not possess culture at birth.
-They have no conception of the world, no language, nor a morality.
+They have no conception of the world, no language, and no morality.
 It is in this sense that Parsons uses the word "barbarian" in reference to infants.
 They are uncultured, unsocialized persons.
 All an infant needs to live and cope within the cultural context awaiting him is acquired through the process termed enculturation by the anthropologist and socialization by the sociologist.
 We may define enculturation as the process by which individuals acquire the knowledge, skills, attitudes, and values that enable them to become functioning members of their societies.

-Enculturation, says E. Adamson Hoebel, is "both a conscious and an unconscious conditioning process whereby man, as child and adult, achieves competence in his culture, internalizes his culture and becomes thoroughly enculturated."
-One internalizes the dreams and expectations, the rules and requirements not just for the larger society seen as a whole, but also for every specific demand within the whole.
+Enculturation, says E. Adamson Hoebel, is "both a conscious and an unconscious conditioning process whereby man, as child and adult, achieves competence in his culture, internalizes his culture, and becomes thoroughly enculturated."
+One internalizes the dreams and expectations, the rules and requirements not just for the larger society seen as a whole but also for every specific demand within the whole.
 Society does whatever is necessary to aid any one of its members in learning proper and appropriate behavior for any given social setting and in meeting the demands of any challenge.
 Enculturation begins before birth and continues until death.
 Thus, one learns respect for the symbols of the nation through reciting a pledge of allegiance and singing the national anthem in school.
 A person learns with whom he may be physically violent (a wrestling competitor) and with whom he cannot (the little child down the street).
 A person becomes aware of his rights and obligations and privileges as well as the rights of others.

 The enculturation process has two major aspects: (1) the informal, which some call "child training" and in some senses precedes and in other senses runs concurrently with (2) the formal, more commonly termed "education."
 The former is most likely to be carried out within the context of the family and among friends.
 The latter is carried out in institutions of learning, sacred or secular.

 As we have stated, the infant enters a culture already formed.
-Some psychologists suggest that the stresses and strains within the womb begin the shaping of the child's personality.
+Some psychologists suggest that the stresses and strains within the womb begin shaping the child's personality.
 From the moment of birth, however, there is no question as to the socio-personality influences upon the child.
 The process of increasing awareness, called by some "canalization," is effected in four major stages: (1) the emerging awareness of the "universe" about him; (2) the differentiation of his universe from that of others; (3) the stabilization of his notions about his universe; and (4) the increase of control over his universe (Bock 1969).

 Jean Piaget spent a lot of time observing and running experiments with children.
 As a result, he assigned time periods to a series of stages, as the following summarizes:

-These ages are not absolutes but provide a guide to the maturation of the child.
+These age periods are not absolutes but provide a guide to the maturation of the child.
 Piaget does feel, however, that the child will go through these stages in order, although the rate of movement will vary from child to child.
 The child does not cast off the attainments of earlier periods.
 Rather, the child retains earlier forms of intelligence integrating them with more advanced forms.

 Child care may also be classified by mother or father or both.
 There are several obvious biological reasons for assigning care of the child to the female parent.
 Among the Black Caribs of Central America, this is accentuated by the practice of couvade.
-The mother carries on her normal life after the birth of the child and the father symbolically goes to bed.
+The mother carries on her normal life after the birth of the child, and the father symbolically goes to bed.
 Among the Maya, the mother cares for the child until he is weaned, as long as two-and-a-half years after birth; and then other members of the family participate, especially the child's grandmother.

 By the time a child is able to fulfill some of his own requirements for food and sleep, his habits are well established.
 These habits may be changed several times during the course of maturation, but even the need to change and the capacity to change are developed into habits.
 In one sense, the habits are the culture.
 When the habits of the people change, the culture changes.